Skip to content

 4. Approval and Signing

-Once all parties agree to the terms of the contract, it is then ready for the approval process.
-Here, the approved personnel within the organisation will approve the final version of the contract before it is executed.
+Once all parties agree to the contract terms, it moves through the approval process.
+Authorised personnel review and approve the final version before execution.

 5. Obligation Management and Compliance